Finetuning and Quantization of EEG-Based Foundational BioSignal Models on ECG and PPG Data for Blood Pressure Estimation: Acknowledgment

 \section{Acknowledgment}

-This project is supported by the Swiss National Science Foundation under the grant number 193813 (PEDESITE project) and by the ETH Future Computing Laboratory (EFCL), financed by a donation from Huawei Technologies.
+This project is supported by the Swiss National Science Foundation under the grant number 193813 (PEDESITE project) and by the ETH Future Computing Laboratory (EFCL), financed by a donation from Huawei.
+This work was supported by a grant from the Swiss National Supercomputing Centre (CSCS) under project ID lp12 on Alps.